RedHatNordicsSA/controller_configuration/README.md

 Consists of load balancer in front of two separate AAP clusters, both which are online all the time.
 One cluster is active, and provides an interface for users, API calls and runs scheduled tasks.
 The other cluser is standing by to receive traffic from the load balancer in case of failure or if we are doing a green-blue type upgrade.

 ## Key advantage
-* Supports full disaster recovery and 99,999% high availability
-* Supports air-gapped on-premise or cloud type installations.
-* Convergence time is very short (1-3 seconds).
+* Supports full disaster recovery and 99,999% high availability.
+Convergence time is very short (1-3 seconds).
 Time passed from going down to service coming up again can in this way be as little as can be provided by the load balancer.
 That makes this a good fit for usecases when automation must not fail.
 * Allows for blue-green type upgrades, also between major releases (AAP 1.2 -> 2.1), this further reduces risk and increases availability.
 * The simple nature of the setup makes it robust and easier to manage than setups which depends on database replication or other infrastructure based HA functions.

 ## Key consideration
 * Requires web hook integration from version control system or CI-engine which monitors repos to controller/customer synchronization job templates.
 * Users need to reside in LDAP for this setup to work at scale.
-Map users to teams and organization using LDAP mapping described here: https://docs.ansible.com/automation-controller/latest/html/administration/ldap_auth.html#ldap-organization-and-team-mapping
+Map (also customers) users to teams and organization using LDAP mapping described here: https://docs.ansible.com/automation-controller/latest/html/administration/ldap_auth.html#ldap-organization-and-team-mapping
 * Users should _not_ be provided write access in AAP, all changes should be done via git using an integration user.
 Otherwise the two clusters _will_ at some point differ and HA is no longer provided for all automation.
+It's OK if some people maintaining the platform has write access for debug purposes.
 * You will need to keep yourself in sync with https://github.com/redhat-cop/controller_configuration, this is currently not a difficult task, but that may not be the case in the future.

 # To be done
-Simple script which keeps repo in sync with https://github.com/redhat-cop/controller_configuration Instructions on production grade implementation
+* Simple script which keeps repo in sync with https://github.com/redhat-cop/controller_configuration
+* Instructions on production grade implementation

 # Getting started
 Here's how to get started on implementing this architecture.